India–Papua New Guinea relations

 India and Papua New Guinea established diplomatic relations in 1975.
 Papua New Guinea has a High Commission in New Delhi, whilst India operates a High Commission in Port Moresby.
+Both countries are members of Commonwealth of Nations and the Non-Aligned Movement.

 History

 Relations started in 1975 when PNG became independent from Australia and ever since relations have grown.
-In 2010–11 fiscal year, Papua New Guinea-India trade reached US$239 Million.
 India has been educating many PNG officers/students and many Indians live in Papua New Guinea serving in sectors such as IT, Education, Government and Trade.

 Trade

+In 2010–11 fiscal year, Papua New Guinea-India trade reached US$239 Million.